advaitbd/tldrbot/README.md

 # TeleBot
 ## Features:
 - [x] TLDR bot: tells u what you missed out on in the chat
-- [ ] Sentiment analysis: scans the chat for the whole day and tell u what the sentiment for the group was like for the whole day
+- [x] Sentiment analysis: returns the sentiment for the past x messages summarised

 ## Commands:
 /tldr : Summarises past 50 messages